 Also, it is worth asking whether the DNM and RNM are appropriate comparison models to vet the LDDM against for two reasons.
 First, these are the components of the full LDDM.
 So these tests show us how the two underlying architectural systems that go into LDDM perform independently, but not necessarily how the LDDM compares against other architectures without these features.
 Second, as pointed out in my previous comment, the LDDM is a more complex model, with more parameters, than either the DNM or RNM.
 The field of decision neuroscience is awash in competing decision models (including probabilistic attractor models, non-recurrent integrators, etc.).
 If we really want to understand the utility of the LDDM, it would be good to know how it performs against similarly complex models, as opposed to its two underlying component models.

-We greatly appreciate the Reviewer’s comments on the point of model comparison, which points out that our original manuscript failed to clearly convey a very important difference between the LDDM and the existing RNM(s) in our old manuscript.
-In the revision, we made it clearer that the fundamental difference of the LDDM from the RNMs is its architecture of disinhibition (see the revised Introduction, pp. XX-XX).
+We greatly appreciate the Reviewer’s comments on the point of model comparison, which points out that our original manuscript failed to clearly convey a very important difference between the LDDM and the existing RNM(s).
+In the revision, we now make it clearer that the fundamental difference between the LDDM and the RNMs is the architecture of disinhibition (see the revised Introduction, eps., p.
+8 lines 163-167).
 The LDDM is not simply a combination of the DNM model with RNM architecture (a point we may have mistakenly conveyed in the original manuscript): the introduction of disinhibition separates LDDM inhibition into option-selective subpopulations, as opposed to the single pooled inhibition of RNM models.
-Given this fact, the LDDM predicts selective-inhibition dynamics shown in recent optogenetic and calcium imaging results, a finding inconsistent with the common-pooled and non-selective inhibition assumed in the existing RNMs and many of its variants.
+Given this fact, the LDDM predicts unique selective-inhibition dynamics shown in recent optogenetic and calcium imaging results, a finding inconsistent with the common-pooled and non-selective inhibition assumed in the existing RNMs and many of its variants.
 Thus, we believe that a comparison between the LDDM and the RNM, which share similar level of complexity and numbers of parameters, is important.

-However, we do appreciate the Reviewer’s concern about testing the LDDM versus alternative models.
-In order to better connect to the existing literature, we now compared the LDDM to another standard circuit model of decision-making - the leaky competitive accumulation (LCA) model.
+We also appreciated the Reviewer’s concern about testing the LDDM against alternative models.
+In order to better connect to the existing literature, we now compared the LDDM to another standard circuit model of decision-making - the leaky competing accumulator (LCA) model.
 The LCA is a circuit model that captures many of the aspects of perceptual decision-making seen in the mathematical drift diffusion model (DDM), but with a construction that allows for fitting to behavioral data and comparison of underlying unit activities.
 Please see our response to recommendations below for further detail.

 4. Comparison to physiological data